-Note: Ports in the management interface do not support failopen.
+Note: Management ports do not support failopen.

 Network Port Indicators

 Each Network VirusWall Enforcer port has an indicator that allows you to determine the port's current state.

 Indicators on Onboard Ports

 Each onboard port (ports 1-2) on the back panel has an indicator that provides information on network activity and link status.
 The following figures and tables describe the indicators on the onboard ports.